*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 And Jaylen and I had no idea how to stop any of it.

-I was on the edges of the fighting, wondering whether I should pull guys off or get the hell out of there when the police rushed the field.
-More came in from the back, with shields and helmets of their own.
-Tear gas hung over the fifty-yard line.
-And then there was a shriek that brought everyone to a halt.
+I was on the edges of the fighting, caught between pulling guys off or getting the hell out of there when the police rushed the field.
+Our tiny force clad in black, with shields and helmets of their own.
+The batons came out and people started moving as the tear gas hung over the fifty-yard line.
+Then came a shriek that brought everyone to a halt.

 It took a half hour to clear things completely.
 At some point a coach grabbed me, pulled me away.
 I turned away from the ambulance driving on the track, still seeing his eyes, hearing the guy grunt and moan.
 The scoreboard still showed we were down 10-0, the second quarter stopped with 8:42 left to play.